huggingface/accelerate/docs/source/usage_guides/gradient_accumulation.md

 w/o accumulation, the final model weight is tensor([0.0953, 0.4337])
 ```

-Results on a two devices set-up:
+Results on a two devices set-up - gradient accumulation steps set to 2 and batch_size set to 4.
 ```
 initial model weight is tensor([-0.0075,  0.5364])
 initial model clone weight is tensor([-0.0075,  0.5364])